sfu-ireceptor/dataloading-mongo/README.md

 # Running the loading script

-The data loading may be run inside a terminal session.
-The -h flag will document the command usage as follows:
+The data loading is run inside a Linux terminal session on the machine which has your systems MongoDb database.

+Note that the data loading script accesses the database using the 'service' (**NOT** the 'guest') account username and password ("secret") that you will have specified while setting up the MongoDb database.
+You need to specify these either as options on the command line or set as environment variables (see below).
+You can use the -h / --help flag to display the data loader usage, as follows:

 ```
 $ ./ireceptor_data_loader.py -h